TOD-theses/paper-T-RACE/main.typ

 ==== Same sender

-If the sender of both transactions is the same, the victim would have attacked themselves.
+If the sender of both transactions is the same, the victim would attack themselves.

 To remove these TOD candidates, we use the `eth_getBlockByNumber` RPC method and compare the sender fields for $T_A$ and $T_B$.